Yu-TingWeng/yuting_website/_posts/2022-03-01-project-2 -policy.markdown

     </div>
     <br>
     <br>
     <h3>3.
-Assist Markets in Achieving a 98% Full Vaccination Rate within a Remarkably Brief Timeframe</h3>
+Assist the Market in Achieving a 98% Full Vaccination Rate within a Remarkably Brief Timeframe</h3>
     <p>To prevent the spread of the virus within the market, vaccination efforts were prioritized.
 Additionally, measures such as mandatory mask-wearing, QR code registration for contact tracing, temperature checks, and hand sanitization were enforced.
 Adequate resources were allocated to ensure effective Covid-19 prevention measures across the markets.</p>
     <div style="text-align: center;">
         <img src="img/portfolio/covid19.JPG" alt="covid19" style="max-width: 100%; height: auto;">